polarbeargo/cd0292-nd-0067-c3-angular-fundamentals-project-starter/README.md

 - **Order confirmation page**, which shows the outcome after the user completes the checkout process (i.e., submits the checkout form)

 #### Development strategy
+We applied the `Observer` design pattern is already built into the core and is available through the EventEmitter class.
+It is used to create custom events in this Angular applications.
+The Observer pattern allows components to communicate with each other without being tightly coupled, promoting a more modular and maintainable codebase.
 1. The `*ngFor` directive iterates over the `products emitted` by the `products$` `observable` using the `async pipe` whenever the observable emits new data, the template will automatically update.
 2. Each product is passed to the ProductItemComponent via the product input binding.
 3. The (addToCart) output `event` from the ProductItemComponent is listened to in the ProductListComponent, and it calls the addToCart method with the `emitted` product.